 Remember: if you have any severe allergies to these ants or are ever unsure about using certain chemicals at home, do not hesitate to call a professional to help out with your fire ant problem.

 And we don’t mean the country and western dance!
 The Texas Two Step is a method developed by the Texas AgriLife Extension to effectively treat for ants to really gain control and to not just chase mounds around your property.
 The two steps involved are first applying a bait that they will seek out and feed to their colony, then the second step is to apply individual mound treatments 2 weeks later to any mounds that are still showing activity.

-The benefit of these solutions is that they are safer for households that have children or pests that would be vulnerable to poisons.
+The benefit of these solutions is that they’re kid friendly, and for households with animals that would be vulnerable to poisons.

 Traditional methods like boiling water and soap aren’t going to work for a problem like fire ants thanks to the expansiveness of their tunnel systems.
 Instead, try not to disturb the mound at all, and just poison the worker ants.

 Come and get it (1st step bait) is a spinosad based bait and is a great option that is safe for your veggie garden and compost pile.
 Sprinkle it around active mounds or throughout your property, Within minutes, the worker ants will find it and take it to their queen.
 The mound starts to die off in the first 24hrs of applying.